ethanbusswork/ethanbusswork.github.io/README.md

 # ethanbusswork.github.io
-This project is simply my protfolio website.
+This project is simply my portfolio website.
-To view the website, navigate to ethanbusswork.github.io Questions can be directed to ethanbuss.work@gmail.com.
+To view the website, navigate to ethanbusswork.github.io in your browser.
+Questions can be directed to ethanbuss.work@gmail.com.
 Ethan Buss is the only contributor to this project.